RPiconGonzalez/TDA-LLA/README.md

 ---

 ### Step 3 — Grid search on Betti Curves
-For Persistence Landscapes, Silhouettes and Persistence Images, equivalent notebooks are provided within their respective folders, following the same pipeline (Step 3.1 and Step 3.2) for both individual (H0, H1) and concatenated (H0+H1) representations.
+For Persistence [Landscapes](https://github.com/RPiconGonzalez/TDA-LLA/tree/main/Landscapes), [Silhouettes](https://github.com/RPiconGonzalez/TDA-LLA/tree/main/Silhouettes) and [Images](https://github.com/RPiconGonzalez/TDA-LLA/tree/main/Images), equivalent notebooks are provided within their respective folders, following the same pipeline (Step 3.1 and Step 3.2) for both individual (H0, H1) and concatenated (H0+H1) representations.

 In addition to the parameters explored for Betti curves, these representations include **descriptor-specific hyperparameters**, such as:
 - Number of landscapes (for Persistence Landscapes)